paulwrubel/stroll/README.md

 ### Yelling!

-> This stop feels different.
+> This point feels different.
 You are overcome with energy!
 In this sudden surge, you find yourself unable to hold back from sharing your progress with the world!
 Since you know no one would understand the true meaning on your abstract tallies in your notes, you decide to take it upon yourself to translate your step count into something you *know* the world appreciates: Unicode.

-The `y` stop represents a point to yell on your stroll.
+The `y` point represents a point to yell on your stroll.
 This point takes the current notebook page's value, and outputs the Unicode codepoint corresponding to that number.

 ### Cardinal Directions

-> At the latest stop, the sign is clear: though there are multiple paths forwards, one must only travel towards the direction indicated.
+> At the latest point, the sign is clear: though there are multiple paths forwards, one must only travel towards the direction indicated.
 You shrug this seemingly-artificial restriction off and continue on your merry way.

 You can force a direction change by referencing cardinal directions (`n`, `s`, `e`, `w`).
 This *can* be used in place of waypoints, but is most useful when combining branching paths.